raphaelmarshall/What-happens-when.../README.rst

-- Those packets are sent by a differential electrical signal over D+ and D- pins (the middle 2) at a maximum speed of 1.5 Mb/s, as an HID (Human Interface Device) device is always declared to be a "low-speed device" (USB 2.0 compliance).
+- Those packets are sent by a differential electrical signal over D+ and D- pins (the middle 2) at a maximum speed of 1.5 Mb/s, as an HID (Human Interface Device) the device is always declared to be a "low-speed device" (USB 2.0 compliance).

 - This serial signal is then decoded at the computer's host USB controller, and